Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Think of it as having a life navigator who helps keep things moving.

-Step 5: Ongoing support, not one‑and‑done
+Step 5: Ongoing Support, Not One-and-Done

-What Makes Help Is Hope Different
+What Makes Us Different

-What Most Systems Do | What Help Is Hope Does |
+What Most Systems Do | What We Do |

-Ask you to call multiple agencies and keep track of everything alone | Gives you one main starting point and helps coordinate the rest |
+Ask you to call multiple agencies and track everything alone | Give you one starting point and help coordinate the rest |

-Focus on one issue at a time (just housing, just mental health) | Looks at your whole life—housing, health, legal, work, family, and more |
+Focus on one issue at a time — just housing, or just mental health | Look at your whole life: housing, health, legal, work, family, and more |

-Use clinical or government language that’s hard to understand | Uses plain English and explains every step in real‑world terms |
+Use clinical or government language that's hard to understand | Use plain English and explain every step in real-world terms |

-Limit support based on insurance rules | Offers free navigation and peer support to anyone who reaches out, with or without insurance |
+Limit support based on insurance rules | Offer free navigation and peer support to anyone who reaches out, with or without insurance |

 Make you feel judged or blamed | Build stigma-free, peer-led spaces where lived experience is respected |